suzp1984/TLSDemo/README.md

-following methods is example of generate a KeyManager from the client certificate and its related private key, and the factoray class, CustomKeyManagerFactory is the wrapper class that you can leverage.
+following methods is example of generate a KeyManager from the client certificate and its related private key, and the factoray class, CustomKeyManagerFactory is the wrapper class that you can leverage latter.

 Oh, in android platform, it only support pkcs8 format private key.